kubermatic/docs/content/kubermatic/v2.12/tutorials/03-create-cluster/_index.en.md

 +++

-To create a new cluster, open the Kubermatic dashboard, choose a project, select the menu entry `Clusters` and click the button `Add Cluster` on the top right.
+To create a new cluster, open the Kubermatic Kubernetes Platform(KKP) dashboard, choose a project, select the menu entry `Clusters` and click the button `Add Cluster` on the top right.

 ![Overview of cluster creation](03-create-cluster-start.png) Enter a name for your cluster and click Next.
 Here you can also activate [Audit Logging](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/) and [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/), assign labels to your cluster, and choose a Kubernetes version.